 Popping in here with one more holiday cookie post – how cute are these little stars?!
 I think they’re just so flipping adorable.
-I don’t do crafty baking very often, but these orange shortbread cookies were really fun to make and decorate.
+I don’t do crafty baking very often, but I had so much fun making and decorating these orange shortbread cookies.

 These cookies are based on the lemon shortbread cookie recipe that I made early last year.
-That recipe is a fan favorite, so I thought I’d do a more festive Christmas cookie cut into stars.
-They’re decorated with orange zest and these cute Supernatural white sequin sprinkles.
+Because that recipe is a fan favorite, I thought I’d do a more festive Christmas cookie cut into stars.
+Unlike last time, I decorated this version, topping them with orange zest and these cute Supernatural white sequin sprinkles.

 One thing I wanted to mention about this recipe is that the orange flavor here is not as strong as the lemon flavor in the lemon shortbread cookie recipe.
-Oranges don’t taste as bold as lemons, so the orange flavor here is very light.
-If you want a stronger orange flavor in your cookies, I’d recommend using a few drops of orange oil.
+Because oranges don’t taste as bold as lemons, the orange flavor here is very light.
+If you want a stronger orange flavor in your shortbread cookies, I’d recommend using a few drops of orange oil.
 Either way, they’re delicious – it’s just a matter of personal preference.

 - ½ cup unsalted butter, softened